Month: August 2022

 • Provides legal protection: Purchase orders are legally binding contracts that offer protection to your organization and the vendor.
 They are a record of exactly what was ordered and can be used as a point of reference if problems arise.

-The purchasing process at a given organization consists of multiple steps, and varies based on their organizational structure, workflows, and requirements.
-An example of a “typical” purchase process is shown below.
-Note that the “buyer” is the organization; the vendor providing goods and services is the “seller”.
+The purchasing process at a given organization consists of multiple steps, and varies based on their organizational structure, workflows, and internal policies.
+However, a typical purchasing process follows these general steps:

 1. The buyer identifies a need for a good or service.

-2. The buyer creates a purchase requisition and sends for approval.
+2. The buyer creates a purchase requisition to request the goods and/or services, and sends it for approval.

-3. Once the requisition is approved, the buyer issues a purchase order to the seller.
+4. Once approved, the buyer issues a purchase order to the seller.

-5. The seller accepts and fulfills the order.
+6. The seller accepts the PO and fulfills the order.

-6. The seller ships the order and issues an invoice to the buyer.
+7. The seller ships the goods (or provides the service) and sends an invoice to the buyer.

-7. The buyer verifies the order and pays the seller.
+8. The buyer verifies the delivery and invoice, and then pays the seller.

 1. The buyer directly orders a good or service from the seller.
 The buyer pays upfront or the seller issues an invoice to be paid shortly after shipment.